 After making a big batch of crazy delicious Bloody Mary chicken wings I knew exactly what I needed to make next: Bloody Mary Buffalo Chicken, using a Vortex insert on my Weber Performer grill.
 Crispy, crunchy, moist, tender, juicy.
 And spicy.
+Very spicy, if that’s how you want it!
+If no one told you that this chicken was made on a grill you’d swear it was done in a deep-fryer!

 Using the Vortex makes making seems-like-fried chicken an absolute breeze.
 It’s something I make often, and as often as I can!
+It’s amazing how many different ways you can make chicken like this.
+Often I’ll do traditional, like grandma’s fried chicken.
+Then sometimes I’ll come up with something totally different, like this Bloody Mary Buffalo Chicken using the Vortex.

 The fried chicken mix recipe can be used for any chicken, it doesn’t have to be Bloody Mary flavored.
 The coating adheres perfectly and gives you that perfect crispy crust.
 For me, my go-to chicken on the Vortex is bone-in, skin-on thighs.
 They are the juiciest and have the most flavor.